jasoneckert/LinuxTTT/12 - Session 10 Exercises – Troubleshooting and Performance.md

    - `firewall-cmd --list-all`
    - `firewall-cmd --add-service http`
    - `firewall-cmd --add-service http --permanent` (in a web browser on your host OS, navigate to `http://FedoraWorkstationIP`)
+   - In Firefox on your Fedora Workstation, navigate to `https://localhost:9090`, log in as woot and enable Administrative access (supplying your `sudo` password when prompted.
+Enable and explore the metrics available, as well as the log navigation capabilities.

 # Performance
    * Open a Terminal on your Fedora Workstation virtual machine as root